rororoross/node-starter-pack/README.md

 ## node-starter-pack
-##### A simple starter pack for a single page application using node.js, Express, Sass, and EJS
+##### A simple starter pack for a single page application using node.js, Express, Gulp, Sass, and EJS

 ```
 git clone